Menu

 Unfortunately in 2004, we sold our happy holsteins like so many other dairy families had to do in our valley and eventually, we planted a beautiful almond orchard.
 Yet the old barn seemed hollow and alone.

 During the beginning of the pandemic, as our now adult-children began to trickle back home like many others did, my daughter and I began to talk about the idea of a new venture.
 Excitedly, the family began working long days to transform a once-thriving dairy into a place where family and friends could come together to create new memories in the old barn.
+Everyone helped make this venue a reality.
+It was so great to watch them work together.

 Well, we managed to survive and now we are really excited to share this historic, rustic bit of romance with you.
 All of it.
 The quiet country.
 The barn.
 The sunsets.
 The golden hills and the black buttes.
 Truly a place for love.